 5] Import the preferred JSON file

-From the standard import window that has opened, please direct yourself to where the JSON file is stored, and select it.
+From the standard import window that has opened, navigate to the JSON file and select it.
 You should now click on the Import button at the bottom, and right away Excel will launch a Power Query Editor window.
-This window is all about giving you the chance to decide how the JSON data will be loaded onto your spreadsheet.
+This window lets you choose how the JSON data is loaded into your spreadsheet.

 6] Convert to table

-The final thing you will want to do here is to convert the JSON data to a table.
+The final step is to convert the JSON data to a table.
 Do this by clicking on Into Table, then hit Close & Load.
 You should now see the data from within the JSON file populating your spreadsheet.

 What is JSON?

 OK, so JSON stands for JavaScript Object Notation and it’s a format for storing and transferring data with ease.
-JSON comes into play whenever data is being sent from a server to a webpage, something that happens on a regular basis.
+JSON comes into play whenever data is sent from a server to a webpage, which happens regularly.

 Related: Online JSON Tools is a collection of useful JSON utilities.